 Executive Summary

-- The conference circuit (GitHub Universe, Google Cloud Next, AWS re:Invent, Microsoft Ignite/Build) produced hundreds of enterprise AI case studies in 2025 — but the gap between stage demos and production reality remains wide.
-MIT’s State of AI in Business 2025 report finds 95% of generative AI pilots fail to deliver measurable P&L impact.
-Only 5% reach production.
+- The conference circuit (GitHub Universe, Google Cloud Next, AWS re:Invent, Microsoft Ignite/Build) and Google Cloud’s direct case study library produced hundreds of enterprise AI case studies in 2025 — but the gap between stage demos and production reality remains wide.
+BCG’s AI at Work 2025 (n=10,635, 11 countries) finds only 5% of organizations capture substantial financial gains from AI; the majority of programs stall before delivering measurable returns.

 - The most credible case studies share a pattern: narrow scope, measurable workflow, existing data advantage.
 Danfoss automating 80% of email-based order decisions.
 Macquarie Bank cutting fraud false positives by 40%.
 PwC freeing 500,000 hours in a single month with Copilot.
+Super-Pharm improving inventory accuracy from 50% to 90%.
 These succeed because they target repetitive, data-rich processes — not open-ended “AI transformation.”

 - Agentic AI was the dominant theme across all four conference ecosystems.
 GitHub launched Agent HQ.
 AWS featured 30+ agentic sessions.
 Google positioned 2026 as the year agents “reshape business.”
 Microsoft announced agent governance at scale.
-None presented production metrics for autonomous agents in enterprise settings.
+None presented production metrics for autonomous agents in enterprise settings — only projections.

 - The conference-to-boardroom translation problem is real.
 Conference case studies are selected for success.
 The denominator — how many pilots failed to produce these results — is never presented.
 Executives should treat conference case studies as existence proofs, not base rates.